Islandora-Labs/islandora_awesome/CONTRIBUTING.md

 We also have an irc channel -- #islandora -- on freenode.net.
 Feel free to hang out there, ask questions, and help others out if you can.

+Please note that this CONTRIBUTING.md file differs from our standard in the [Contribute Code](contribute-code) and [License Agreements](license-agreements) sections because Awesome Islandora is shared on a [CC0 Public Domain license](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Workflows

 Islandora Committers Calls happen every Thursday at 2PM EST. The meetings are generally held on Skype, and you can join the calls by sending a request to community@islandora.ca.